 Beyoglu walking tour perfectly complements the historical experience you have in Sultanahmet.
 After seeing the early Ottoman structures in Sultanahmet, you will continue your historical journey in Beyoglu.

 There are two periods in the history of the Ottoman Empire.
 The first is the Classical Period, when the empire was at its peak.
 You can see the traces of this period in and around Sultanahmet.
 Topkapi Palace and Blue Mosque reflect this period very well.

 The Modern Period represents Westernization.
 The Ottoman built European-style palaces and structures from the 19th century.
 You can see the best examples of this period in Beyoglu.

-Beyoglu as the name of a district includes places such as Taksim Square, Istiklal Street, Galata and Karakoy.
+Beyoglu walking tour covers the Taksim Square, Istiklal Street, Galata and Karakoy areas.
 A walking tour in this district will give you information about the last periods of the Ottoman Empire.

 Recommended on TripAdvisor

 Private Walking Tour of Sultanahmet by Serhat Engul